Prag8855/aab/content/guides/lost-keys.md

 Your lease can't force you to pay to replace the locks.
 That would be an invalid clause.[^8]

 Your [liability insurance (*Haftpflichtversicherung*)](/glossary/Haftpflichtversicherung) might cover the cost of replacing the locks.[^9] This is why having liability insurance is important.
 Otherwise, it can cost you over 1,000€ to replace all the locks.
 Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare liability insurance prices.
-[Feather](/out/feather-haftpflicht), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/luko-haftpflicht) offer liability insurance that covers lost keys, and they speak English.
+[Feather](/out/feather-haftpflicht) and [GetSafe](/out/getsafe-haftpflicht) sell liability insurance that covers lost keys, and they speak English.

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**